 The Inner/Outer Life Skills Program is based on an 8-10-week responsive curriculum that strengthens both the internal and external resources participants need to cope and thrive.
-Strategies include five components: social connection, self-regulation, mindful awareness, optimism, and physical activity in nature.
+Strategies include six components: social connection, self-regulation, mindful awareness, optimism, physiological well-being and connection to nature.

 Student participants are identified by the school principal and/or wellness counselors as needing services.
-Some of the behavioral issues are: lack of personal control, aggressive behavior, depressed mood, bullying and relational issues, academic failure, grief and loss.
+Some of the behavioral issues include, but are not limited to: lack of personal control, aggressive behavior, depressed mood, bullying and relational issues, academic failure, grief and loss.

 Program evaluations show increased ability to regulate moods, greater stress management skills when faced with adversity, increased self-awareness of feelings, improved relationships with parents and other adults, and a renewed sense of hope.